Jozeevis/MTG-Spoilers-Discord-bot/README.md

 A Discord bot for automatically posting Magic: The Gathering card spoilers.
 Works with the Scryfall API.

 ## Commands
-Command prefix is '!', no functionality implemented yet to adjust this.
+Command prefix is '!' by default.
 ### getall/getallcards [SETCODE]
 Will send a message for every card from the set with the given setcode.
 ### getnew/getnewcards [SETCODE]